5 Fur Traders: Economic and Cultural Exchanges

 - Montreal traders founded the North West Company in the early 1780s.

-- The North West Company established its inland headquarters at Grand Portage in the mid 1780s where it connected Montreal to some 120 furring posts west of Lake Superior.
+- The North West Company established its inland headquarters at Grand Portage in the mid-1780s, where it connected Montreal to some 120 fur trading posts west of Lake Superior.

-- In 1802 the North West Company moved its operation north into British territory to avoid regulation and conflicts with the new United States.
+- In 1802, the North West Company moved its operations north into British territory to avoid regulation and conflicts with the new United States.

-Although the French-Canadian voyageurs continued to play their instrumental role in the trade, British take over did result in significant changes.
-Unlike the French, who attempted control the fur trade through the government-sanctioned New France Company, the British opened the trade up to competition.
-By the mid-1760s virtually anyone who could afford a license could legally engage in trade throughout the Lake Superior region.
-While the lack of oversight did initially provide the Ojibwe, Cree and Assiniboine more bargaining power, it also created a chaotic and violent atmosphere of ruthless competition among British traders carried out in a region free of any kind of law enforcement.
-Massive amounts of alcohol – coveted by American Indians, French-Canadian voyageurs, and British traders alike – saturated the trade and made the situation even more dire.
+Although the French-Canadian voyageurs continued to play their instrumental role in the trade, the British takeover did result in significant changes.
+Unlike the French, who attempted to control the fur trade through the government-sanctioned New France Company, the British opened the trade up to competition.
+By the mid-1760s, virtually anyone who could afford a license could legally engage in trade throughout the Lake Superior region.
+While the lack of oversight initially provided the Ojibwe, Cree, and Assiniboine more bargaining power, it also created a chaotic and violent atmosphere of ruthless competition among British traders carried out in a region free of any law enforcement.
+Massive amounts of alcohol, coveted by indigenous populations, French-Canadian voyageurs, and British traders alike, saturated the trade and made the situation even more dire.

 Around this same time, the Grand Portage, located on the western edge of Lake Superior in what is today the northeastern-most corner of Minnesota, replaced Fort Michilimackinac as Britain’s western-most trading outpost in the Great Lakes region.
-The local Ojibwe people knew the portage as the Great Carrying Place because it by-passed a treacherous 8 ½ mile stretch of the Pigeon River that connected Lake Superior to the vast interior west of the lake.
+The local Ojibwe people knew the portage as the Great Carrying Place because it bypassed a treacherous eight-and-a-half-mile stretch of the Pigeon River that connected Lake Superior to the vast interior west of the lake.
 Europeans soon took to calling the portage “the voyageur’s highway.”
-By the late 1770s, nearly 40,000 pounds of goods and furs passed over the portage each season and as many as 500 people came to the area engaged in the trade.
+By the late 1770s, nearly 40,000 pounds of goods and furs passed over the portage each season, and as many as 500 people came to the area to participate in the trade.
 The lack of regulation and absence of any governing authority, however, made the Grand Portage a dangerous and scary place.
 One trader described it as “a pent-up hornet’s nest of conflicting factions in rival forts.”
-Another lamented “the traders [were] in a state of extreme hostility, each pursuing his own interests in such a manner as might most injure is neighbor.”[1]
+Another lamented “the traders [were] in a state of extreme hostility, each pursuing his own interests in such a manner as might most injure his neighbor.”[1]

-As the Grand Portage was emerging as the crucial junction point of the chaotic trade west of Lake Superior, the British colonies along the Atlantic coast rose up against Great Britain and won their independence in a war that raged from 1775 to 1783.
+As the Grand Portage was emerging as the crucial junction point of the chaotic trade west of Lake Superior, the British colonies along the Atlantic coast revolted against Great Britain and won their independence in a war that raged from 1775 to 1783.
 While no battles were fought in what would become Minnesota, the war did result in two critical developments that impacted the region.
-First, small pox devastated colonial armies and spilled over through trade networks to decimated the Ojibwe and, to a lesser extent, the Dakota people living in Minnesota.
-Ojibwe peoples at Grand Portage, Leech Lake and Rainy Lake were hit particularly hard hit by the pandemic in 1782 and 1783.
+First, smallpox devastated colonial armies and spilled over through trade networks to decimate the Ojibwe and, to a lesser extent, the Dakota people living in Minnesota.
+Ojibwe people at Grand Portage, Leech Lake, and Rainy Lake were hit particularly hard by the pandemic in 1782 and 1783.
 Second, trade moving from Fort Michilimackinac, down the Wisconsin River, up the Mississippi River to the Dakota was disrupted.
-This interruption made the trade moving through the Grand Portage even more important.
+This interruption made the trade moving through Grand Portage even more important.

 The Voyageurs

 The voyageurs were the workmen of the fur trade.
-They paddled limitless miles in canoes, portaged goods and furs across countless portages and provide all of the labor required during the fur trade.
-Mostly French Canadian or Metis (a person of mixed American Indian and European heritage), the voyageurs left behind a legacy of the jovial workman – they dressed colorfully and sang to keep the time and stave off the boredom as they paddled.
+They paddled limitless miles in canoes, carried goods and furs across countless portages, and provided all the labor required during the fur trade.
+Mostly French Canadian or Metis (a person of mixed indigenous and European heritage), the voyageurs left behind a legacy of the jovial workman – they dressed colorfully and sang to keep the time and stave off boredom as they paddled.
 Many, however, found themselves stuck in disadvantageous contracts that left them in debt to the company and therefore stuck in a hard life of unrelenting labor.

 North Men:

 The North Men were voyageurs who spent the winters in the interior supplying the labor for the posts.
-Responsibilities included transporting goods into the post in the fall and furs out of the post in the spring.
-During the winter they provided the labor required to establish and operate the post.
-In the trade west of Lake Superior, voyageurs who spent their first winter in the interior were recognized with a plume to signify the first time they cross the continental divide west of the lake.
-Other names for this group include: Nor’ Westers, and Winterers.
+Their responsibilities included transporting goods into the post in the fall and furs out of the post in the spring.
+During the winter, they provided the labor required to establish and operate the post.
+In the trade west of Lake Superior, voyageurs who spent their first winter in the interior were recognized with a plume to signify the first time they crossed the continental divide west of the lake.
+Other names for this group include Nor’ Westers and Winterers.

 Montreal Men:

 The Montreal Men transported trade goods from Montreal to Grand Portage in the spring and furs from Grand Portage to Montreal in the fall.
 They paddle large Montreal canoes capable of transporting over a ton of cargo and requiring ten to 16 men to power.
-Often Montreal Men paddled fourteen hours a day for up to two months in their runs between Montreal and Grand Portage.
-In addition to transporting good in canoes though the lakes, their contracts typically required that they take a certain number of 90-pound bundles across the portage as well.
-Other names for this group include: Greenhorns, and Pork Eaters.
+Often, Montreal Men paddled fourteen hours a day for up to two months in their runs between Montreal and Grand Portage.
+In addition to transporting goods in canoes through the lakes, their contracts typically required that they take a certain number of 90-pound bundles across the portage as well.
+Other names for this group include Greenhorns and Pork Eaters.

 Rendezvous